yihong0618/running_page/README.md

 <br>

-1. finish garmin and strava setps, at the same time, you need to add additional strava config in Github Actions secret: `secrets.STRAVA_EMAIL`,`secrets.STRAVA_PASSWORD`
+1. finish garmin and strava setup, at the same time, you need to add additional strava config in Github Actions secret: `secrets.STRAVA_EMAIL`,`secrets.STRAVA_PASSWORD`
 2. Execute in the root directory:

 ```bash